 1. Acne-Causing Bacteria

 Propionibacterium acnes is a bacteria known for causing acne.
-This bacteria can get clogged in your pores and lead to the formation of whiteheads and other types of breakouts on your face, including on your nose (1).
+This bacteria can get clogged in your pores and lead to the formation of whiteheads and other types of breakouts like pimples and blackheads on your face, including on your nose (1).

 Lifestyle factors also play a significant role in the development of whiteheads on your nose.
 Stress, pollution, urban noise, variations in sleep patterns, smoking, and ultraviolet radiation from the sun can be potential risk factors that cause whiteheads (1).